It is very simple to install the latest release of Oracle VirtualBox on your Ubuntu Jammy Jellyfish (22.04) by following the instructions below.

 How to Uninstall VirtualBox from Ubuntu

-You just need to invoke the below command, which will remove VirtualBox along with other relevant files.
+You just need to invoke the below command, which will remove VirtualBox along with other dependencies that were installed with it:

 $ sudo apt remove virtualbox virtualbox-*

 If you want to completely remove all configuration files and settings associated with VirtualBox, you can use the below command:

 But if you prefer to uninstall applications from the Software Center, then you need to open the “Software Center” and uninstall VirtualBox from the “Installed” list.